sundayezeilo/apple-page-clone/README.md

 ![screenshot](img-src/project-screenshot.png)

-The goal is to make a clone of old an old version of the Apple website webpage.
+The goal is to make a clone of old an old version of the Apple website webpage using gradients and backgrounds.
+It is out of scope of this project though to build "responsive webpages" as regards the first reviewer's comment on the page having "Horizontal Scrollbar" on smaller-width devices.

 ## Built With